 I get asked this a lot.
 And I always say, just like you never know when you will find your soulmate you never, know when you will find the dress.
 And when you do, that is the right time to say yes!
 Whether it’s 2 years, 12 months, or 6 months before your wedding date.
 Are there more dresses out there?
 Yes!
 But there are also more possible soulmates as well.

 What if you need the dress fast?

-What if you have less then 6 months?
+What if you have less than 6 months?
 Don’t worry!
 You always have options.
-My designers are often able to get gowns more quickly than that time frame, for a fee.
+My designers are often able to get gowns more quickly than that time frame, sometimes for a fee.
 I once got a gown made in 2 weeks!
-Plus, I also have an amazing selection of gowns available for purchase off-the-rack, meaning you can buy the gown and take it with you that day.

 Once the gown has arrived, you will likely need alterations in order to get the perfect fit.
 I provide my bride’s seamstress recommendations.